Melanie Jue: Career

-In 2017, she signed her first professional contract with the expansion Kunlun Red Star WIH of the Canadian Women's Hockey League (CWHL).
-She scored 10 points in 28 games in her rookie season, as the club made it to the 2018 Clarkson Cup final.
-She would stay with the team as they merged with the Vanke Rays in the 2018 off-season, and as the team moved to the Zhenskaya Hockey League in Russia after the collapse of the CWHL in 2019.
+In 2017, she signed her first professional contract with Kunlun Red Star WIH of the Canadian Women’s Hockey League (CWHL).
+She recorded 10 points in 28 games in her rookie season, helping the club reach the 2018 Clarkson Cup final.
+She remained with the organization through its transition to the Vanke Rays and into the Zhenskaya Hockey League following the collapse of the CWHL in 2019.
+During her tenure with the franchise (2017–2022), she became the first player in team history to reach 100 games played and won a ZhHL championship in 2020.